Looking for a supermarket in Amsterdam?

 Lambertus Zijlplein 119

 Ekoplaza is the main organic supermarket chain in the Netherlands with a wide selection of organic (bio) products.
 Obviously prices are a little higher than standard supermarkets (this is organic after all) though the quality is very good.
-Online purchase is available.
+Online purchase and delivery is available.

 You can find good value items on sale weekly (offers run Wednesday to Tuesday).